-1. What activities are involved in bookkeeping?
+2. What activities are involved in bookkeeping?

 Bookkeeping involves activities related to collecting, classifying, and recording information that arises from the transactions that take place in a business.
 They are first recorded in journals and then in ledgers.
-This information is then used to prepare the trial balance.
+This information is than used to prepare the trial balance.

-2. Explain the accounting equation.
+3. Explain the accounting equation.

-The accounting equation describes the relationship between the assets, equity, and liabilities on the statement of financial position (Assets = Equity + Liabilities).
-The equation or the statement must always be in balance.
+The accounting equation describes the relationship between the assets, equity and liabilities: Assets = Equity + Liabilities.
+The equation must always be in balance.

-3. What are journals and ledgers?
+4. What are journals and ledgers?